 An idea as old as lies

-The idea that genuine emotions can "leak" onto a liar's face is nothing new.
-It even goes back to Charles Darwin, who dabbled in psychology experiments.
-In 1872 the famous scholar noted: "The muscles of the face that are less controllable will by themselves betray a slight and fleeting emotion".
-He was probably right, but it is one thing to know, another thing is to prove it.
-Measuring or recognizing these involuntary expressions is very difficult: they appear only for a moment, vanishing in as little as 40-60 milliseconds.
+The idea that authentic emotions can “seep” on a liar's face is nothing new.
+It even dates back to Charles Darwin, who dabbled in psychology experiments.
+In 1872 the famous scholar noted: "The muscles of the face that are less controllable will by themselves betray a light and fleeting emotion."
+He was probably right, but it's one thing to know it, another thing to prove it.
+Measuring or recognizing these involuntary expressions is very difficult: they appear only for an instant, vanishing in as little as 40-60 milliseconds.

 Much of the research to identify facial muscles that we can't control and that betray lies has been conducted using a technique called facial surface electromyography or sEMG.
-This technique measures the electrical activity of the facial muscles and is capable of recording expressions that are too rapid to be detected by humans.
+This technique measures the electrical activity of facial muscles and is capable of recording expressions too rapid for humans to detect.

 This new study tested a new type of detector, based on wearable electrodes that are more sensitive and comfortable than sEMG devices.
 This is combined with a machine learning tool trained to read facial expressions in video footage.